hieuvp/learning-python/name-variable/README.md

 Before all other code is run,
 the `__name__` variable is set to `__main__`.
-After that, the main and myFunction def statements are run.
-Because the condition evaluates to true, the main function is called.
-This, in turn, calls myFunction.
-This prints out the value of `__main__`.

 ## Scenario 2 - Import The Script In Another Script

-If we want to re-use myFunction in another script, for example importingScript.py, we can import nameScript.py as a module.

-The code in importingScript.py could be as follows:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/scenario-2/importing_script.py) -->
 <!-- The below code snippet is automatically added from labs/scenario-2/importing_script.py -->